M&J

 M&J is the debut album of popular French singer and model Vanessa Paradis.
 It was released in 1988 and featured the hit single "Joe le taxi".

 Background

 The album's lead single was the song "Joe le taxi".
 The song became a hit in France, where it charted at number one, and in the UK, Belgium, Germany, Sweden, and Norway, reaching the top 10.
-The album's more acclaimed single was the tribute to Marilyn Monroe entitled "Marilyn & John".
+The album's other acclaimed single was the tribute to Marilyn Monroe titled "Marilyn & John".

 The album marked the start of a collaboration between Vanessa Paradis and composer Franck Langolff that lasted until his death in 2006.